mcandre/elements-of-commit-style/elementary_message_rules.md

 >
 > in particular, https://jslinterrors.com/the-array-literal-notation-is-preferrable

 The more you link, the less people have to page you for answers.
-And, ironically, linking makes Googling work better as well.
+And, ironically, linking makes Googling work better as well, because Google results stem from links.

 ## Use present tense.